Profrog/ros2yolo_python/README.md

 * dir_cfg :  where is .cfg
 * dir_coco : where is .names

-*path1 is used for if you wnat sending yolo_image or original image to otehr directory
+*path1 is used for if you want sending yolo_image or original image to otehr directory

 ---------------------------------------------------------------------------------------